 Therefore, apply yourself as much and as thoroughly as you can.
 Learn things well enough the first time around that you won’t have to go back and revise later.

 These are the different tools that I use for learning Japanese.

 Some of them I use more than others.
-I don’t intend to tell you which ones work best, that is something you have to find out for yourself.
+I don’t intend to tell you which ones work best, that’s something you have to find out for yourself.
 But by giving my description of some of them, this will hopefully give you a starting point.

-If you are attending a Japanese class, you are probably already using one of these books.
-The general consensus is that both books are pretty good, but if you are serious about learning Japanese, and if you are ready to set aside a good portion of your time on a daily basis, then minna no nihongo is the book for you.
+If you’re attending a Japanese class, you’re probably already using one of these books.
+The general consensus is that both books are pretty good, but if you’re serious about learning Japanese, and if you’re ready to set aside a good portion of your time on a daily basis, then Minna no Nihongo is the book for you.

-Even if you decide not to learn from it, it is a very good reference for the Japanese language.
+Even if you decide not to learn from it, it’s a very good reference for the Japanese language.

-Having looked at genki I feel that the book doesn’t really aim to satisfy my curiosity about Japanese.
-If I am wondering about some obscure application of Japanese grammar the answer is almost always more likely to be in minna no nihongo.
+Having looked at Genki, I feel that the book doesn’t really aim to satisfy my curiosity about Japanese.
+If I’m wondering about some obscure application of Japanese grammar, the answer is almost always more likely to be in Minna no Nihongo.

 2. Subtitled Movies

 Did you know that many Europeans learn English through movies and television?

 As American culture has spread rapidly over the past several decades, so has the English language.
 As a non-native speaker, I myself learned English primarily through American movies and TV series.